 The primary drivers of economic activity such as interest rates and unemployment, which impact retail sales and consumer confidence.
-National retail turnover growth has been steadily declining over the past 12 months.
-NSW has remained the strongest retail market in Australia, with retail turnover increasing 6.1% over the last 12 months.
-Electrical and electronic good retailing, footwear and other personal accessory retailing as well as takeaway food services have shown the strongest growth.
+National retail turnover growth has slowed over the past 12 months to 3.5% which is well below the 20 year average of 4.4%.
+NSW has remained the strongest retail market in Australia, with retail turnover increasing 4.3% over the last 12 months.
+Footwear and other personal accessory retailing as well as takeaway food services and hardware/garden supplies have shown the strongest growth.

-The Sydney CBD retail vacancy rate increased by 1.4 percentage points to 4.5% in the first half of 2015.
-This is the highest vacancy rate for Sydney CBD retail since the first half of 2006.
-Despite this increase, the Sydney retail vacancy rate is well below the national average (6.8%), however, it remains the above the 10 year Sydney CBD average (2.8%).
+The Sydney CBD retail vacancy rate increased by 0.8 percentage points to 4.4% in the first half of 2016.
+The increase was largely concentrated in small secondary retail space.
+The Sydney retail vacancy rate is below the national average, however, it remains the above the 10 year Sydney CBD average (2.9%).